thoughtworks-jumpstart/jumpstart/git/collaborating-using-git.md

 0. Periodically do `git pull --rebase origin master` this will get the latest changes from remote master and integrated it to your local branch

 0. git add and commit

 0. `git pull --rebase origin master`

-0. Run all tests.
-If failing, fix the error, amend the commit and back to Step 6

 0. `git checkout master`

 0. `git merge new-branch`

+0. Run all tests.
+If failing, fix the error, and amend the commit

 0. `git push`